aemami1/home/content/course/_index.md

 ---

 **2025**:
+- **Introduction to Natural Language Processing (COSC 4P84)**.
+An advanced course covering algorithms and recent advances in NLP. *New course introduced by me.* (Winter)
 - **Essentials of Artificial Intelligence (COSC 1P71)**.
 Overview of AI principles, ML models, and their real-world applications. *New course introduced by me.* (Winter)
 - **Natural Language Processing (COSC 5P84)**.
 Focuses on deep learning models for NLP and their application. *New course introduced by me.* (Winter)